ASleepyCat/deco3801-project/README.md

 ```
 2. Add the Unity project (the `Game` folder) through Unity Hub and load the project.
 3. Build the project with `File -> Build` in the Unity Editor.

+# Running
+Go to the location of the built project and run `Game.exe`.